Melvin-King/Melvin-King.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Large Language Model-based data-driven framework for digital transformation in construction history'
+title: 'Large Language Model-based data-driven framework for digital transformation in construction industry'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here